awni/awni.github.io/_posts/2019-11-8-label-bias.md

 ### Conservation of Score Mass

-The label bias problem results from a "conservation of score mass" (Bouttou, 1991).[^bottou91] Conservation of score mass just says that the outgoing scores from a state for a given observation are normalized.
+The label bias problem results from a "conservation of score mass" (Bottou, 1991).[^bottou91] Conservation of score mass just says that the outgoing scores from a state for a given observation are normalized.
 This means that all of the incoming probability to a state must leave that state.
 An observation can only